Simo Valakari: St Johnstone

 On 1 October 2024, Valakari returned to Scotland when he was named the new manager of the Scottish Premiership club St Johnstone on a three-year deal, becoming the first foreign manager in the club's 140-year-history.
 Due to work visa issues, the first two matches he couldn't officially access the bench, but on 26 October, he managed St Johnstone as they beat Dundee 2–1 away at Dens Park.
 In April 2025, Valakari led the team to reach the semi-finals of the 2024–25 Scottish Cup.
 St Johnstone were relegated from the Scottish Premiership at the end of the 2024-25 season.
 Valakari stayed with the club and led them to start the 2025–26 Scottish Championship season with record-tying seven wins and one draw.
 He was named the Scottish Championship Manager of the Month consecutively for August and September 2025.
+Valakari led the Saints to win the Championship season and promotion back to the Premiership.

 Personal life

 Valakari's three sons are also footballers.
 His oldest son Paavo is a former player and current coach, Onni is playing professionally for San Diego FC, and the youngest one Toivo plays for Käpylän Pallo in Helsinki, Finland.

 Valakari meditates in his everyday life.

+In January 2026, St Johnstone launched the club's own lager beer, Simo's Gold, which was named after head coach Valakari.